-If you're an online business owner (and I'm guessing you are, if you're here reading this!) then content is a non-negotiable.
-You can't run an online business without creating content - it's as simple as that.
+If you're a business owner (and I'm guessing you are, if you're here reading this!) then killer content is a non-negotiable.
+You can't run a business without creating content - it's as simple as that.

 You'll create content on your website